-Join a network of over 5,600 leaders who are creating opportunities for kids in the greatest city in the world!
+Join a network of more than 6,000 leaders who are creating opportunities for kids in the greatest city in the world!

-To address the realities of the city's educational landscape and grounded in our Theory of Leadership, TFA NY creates locally designed, community responsive programming to develop the unique type of leadership corps members will need to successfully create change together with students, families, and local communities.
-This year, we are also introducing new professional development and support focused on developing trauma-informed teaching practices from partner organization Ramapo for Children so corps members can further support their students and themselves.
+To address the realities of the city's educational landscape, TFA NY creates locally designed, community responsive programming to develop the unique type of leadership corps members will need to successfully create change together with students, families, and local communities.

 Learn more about teaching in New York, including where Teach For America places corps members within the state, salary information, and details on certification and training.